hongkiulam/pando/README.md

 - [x] add stock setting tab
 - [x] when changing expense type in dropdown, update amount to default amount
 - [x] finances dont update when navigated to from add finance
+- [] update bills text to say bills for next month etc...

 _Note that you will need to have [Node.js](https://nodejs.org) installed._